WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 Enclosed in this bulletin is the tournament information.
 Tournament entry will be done electronically.
 Most, BUT NOT ALL material will be submitted through the Joy of Tournaments Website.
 Please make sure that you complete all of the necessary information at that site.
 Entry procedures are listed below.

-**Extemporaneous Speaking topics and Student Congress Bill should be emailed to the tournament director by February 22, 2019, at email@example.com
+**Student Congress Bill and student placement should be emailed to the tournament director by February 25, 2020, at firstname.lastname@example.org

 **Fees sheets and Eligibility forms should be returned to the WHSAA: Please list the names of those students you are entering in the State Tournament and have their eligibility certified by your principal.
 Please print or type students’ names -- first and last names.